manuGil/GitCoDev/gitcodev/lesson3-extra.md

             ls ~/.ssh/
         ```

-    3. Start the `ssh-agent` and add private key to agent:
+    3. Start the `ssh-agent` and add private key to agent (Window's users only):
         ```shell
             # start agent
             eval "$(ssh-agent -s)"